Thank you for taking the first step to join the Yale SOM community.

-Test scores must be less than five years old, measured from the deadline of the round in which you apply.
-For example, if you are applying with a test score from December 15, 2014 we will accept your Round 2 application, but only if you submit your application on or before December 15, 2019.
+All test scores (online or in-person GMAT and GRE) must be less than five years old, measured from the deadline of the round in which you apply.
+For example, if you are applying with a test score from December 15, 2015 we will accept your Round 2 application, but only if you submit your application on or before December 15, 2020.
 We can’t guarantee that we will be able to review scores from exams taken after the application date, so plan to have all of your testing done in advance of the application deadline.
 If you do end up retaking a test after the application deadline, you will be able to enter the new score on your applicant status page.
 Always be sure to have your official score report sent from GMAC or ETS.

 When we say we have no preference between the GMAT and GRE, we really mean it.
 Take whatever exam you feel most comfortable with.
 I also recommend being a bit strategic.
 If you know you’ll want to apply for a joint degree, maybe the GRE would be best for you since you can likely use that score to apply to both programs.
 If you’re thinking about a career in consulting or investment banking, keep in mind those firms are generally looking for a GMAT score on candidates’ resumes.
 If you’ve tried taking one of the exams a couple of times and aren’t attaining the score you’re hoping for, maybe it would be a good idea to try the other exam to see if that’s a better fit for you.